When to migrate root volumes to a new destination

 All root aggregates must be mirrored.

-You can add new shelves on both sites with smaller SSDs to host the root aggregate.
+You can add new shelves on both sites with smaller drives to host the root aggregate.

-You must check the SSD limits that the platform supports before attaching new disks.
+You must check the drive limits that the platform supports before attaching new drives.

-If you move the root aggregate to smaller disks, you need to accommodate the minimum root volume size of the platform to ensure all core files are saved.
+If you move the root aggregate to smaller drives, you need to accommodate the minimum root volume size of the platform to ensure all core files are saved.

 |The four-node procedure can also be applied to an eight-node configuration.|